 Many VSOs, Attorneys, and Claims Agents focus on primary disabilities for direct service connection.

 However, did you know you’re also eligible for secondary claims and something called secondary service connection?

 Secondary service connection requires a “showing of causation.”

 A showing of causation requires that the secondary disability be shown to be “proximately due to” or “proximately aggravated by” another service-connected disability.

-By law, there are three evidentiary elements that must be satisfied for to prove secondary service connection on an “at least as likely as not basis”
+By law, there are three evidentiary elements that must be satisfied to prove secondary service connection on an “at least as likely as not basis.”

 - A medical diagnosis of the disability condition in VA medical records or private medical records (unless you also have the disability in your service treatment records)

 - Evidence of a service-connected primary disability (such as PTSD, depression, anxiety, tinnitus, migraines, etc.), AND